 Use of antimicrobial drugs in Ireland

-Report on consumption of Veterinary Antibiotics in Ireland during 2013.
+Report on Sales of Veterinary Antibiotics in Ireland from 2009 to 2022

-The EU network of medicines agencies, HMA, as well as the European Medicines Agency (EMA) and the EU Commission have developed strategic plans to address the issue (see links below).
-These plans seek to provide for the continued availability of effective antimicrobials for use in animals whilst at the same time acting to minimise risks to animals or humans arising from their use.
+The EU network of medicines agencies, HMA, as well as the EMA and the EU Commission have developed strategic plans to address the issue (see links below).
+These plans seek to safeguard the availability of effective antimicrobials for use in animals whilst at the same time minimising risks to animals or humans.